If the year 2020 has taught us anything, it’s that our health takes priority.

 With gym restrictions in place for the foreseeable future, consumers are expected to continue to invest in at-home fitness experiences.

 According to a recent poll of 2,000 people by OnePoll, 75% of people believe it’s easier to stay fit at home.
 Since the COVID-19 pandemic began in early 2020, 64% of respondents stated that they’re more interested in at-home exercise than ever before.

-As the uncertainty of the pandemic continues into 2021, it’s anticipated that most people will stick with at-home workouts, dedicating living space to personalized home gyms.
+As the uncertainty of the pandemic continues, it’s anticipated that most people will stick with at-home workouts, dedicating living space to personalized home gyms.

 Notably, you can get in a good workout without needing to buy expensive equipment.
 The average American spent $95.79 on home gym equipment during quarantine — considerably less than a gym membership.

 With a pair of dumbbells and exercise bands, you can make getting in shape accessible and affordable.